 - Departments should complete preliminary discussions with the Dean and Provost.
-(Note: If the proposal involves a graduate program, the department must consult with graduate faculty within the college prior to sending the proposal to the College Curriculum and Instruction committee.) - If the proposal is deemed prudent, the department prepares the proposal and sends it to the College Curriculum and Instruction committee, which then forwards it to the Dean for approval. - Dean sends proposal electronically to chair of CAPC for information and communication purposes, and copies it to ECUS and to the Provost. - CAPC sends proposal to senate for approval. - Senate sends proposal to the President for approval, who notifies the Provost of action. - Academic Affairs sends proposal to BOR to inform the staff.
+(Note: If the proposal involves a graduate program, the department must consult with all those affected by the proposed changes, including the department chair and faculty, both within and outside the college prior to sending the proposal to the College Curriculum and Instruction committee.) - If the proposal is deemed prudent, the department prepares the proposal and sends it to the College Curriculum and Instruction committee, which then forwards it to the Dean for approval. - Dean sends proposal electronically to chair of CAPC for information and communication purposes, and copies it to ECUS and to the Provost. - CAPC sends proposal to senate for approval. - Senate sends proposal to the President for approval, who notifies the Provost of action. - Academic Affairs sends proposal to BOR to inform the staff.